 A fixture is a permanent part of a house or apartment.
-A fixture is real property and conveys with the transfer of real estate; it is not personal property.
-This means it will be sold with the house and the seller will not remove it before the house is transferred to the buyer.
+It is real property and conveys with the transfer of real estate; it is not personal property.
+That means it will be sold with the house, and the seller will not remove it before the house is transferred to the buyer.

 While the issue of what's a fixture and what's not might seem straightforward, there are some gray areas.
 One rule of thumb is that if you need a screwdriver to remove an item, it's a fixture.
 If it's hung with a nail or attached by a plug, it's not.
 In the case of a wall-mounted TV, the wall mount is a fixture, but the TV isn't.
 Curtain rods and blinds are considered fixtures, but drapery isn't.
 Learn more about what is considered a fixture in real estate.